 You can also copy the entire contents of a layer and paste them atop or replace the contents of another layer, even on a different page or score.
-In the layers panel, tap and hold a layer to access these and other actions using iOS 13's contextual menus (on iOS 12 or earlier, tap a layer to select it then tap again to access these functions).
+In the layers panel, tap and hold a layer to access these and other actions using its contextual menu.

-forScore Pro subscribers have access to an additional "PDF" layer that allows them to copy and paste page contents and make structural changes to their documents.
-Learn more about this feature in the forScore Pro section of this guide.
+for Score Pro subscribers have access to an additional "PDF" layer that allows them to copy and paste page contents and make structural changes to their documents.
+Learn more about this feature in the for Score Pro section of this guide.